 A $10 discount on 2nd, 3rd and any subsequent sibling registrations.
 All siblings must be registered at the same time for the discount to apply.

-50% discount to parents who coach their own children’s teams*.
+$100 discount on fees to parents who coach their own children’s teams*.

 A payment plan to pay fees in two instalments during the season*.

 *Parent coaches and teams that do not train, please email email@example.com for the appropriate registration link.

 Uniforms & Merchandise

 Players are required to purchase a singlet at a cost of $45 and can be purchased direct from the club.
 Two 'uniform days' will be run at the end of each season to enable the purchase of singlets.
 Second hand tops can also be purchased at a cost of $20 if the required size and number is available.